The history of Château de Galinée

 From the 13th century to the present day

 The Galinee fortress with its towers and turrets was built in the 13th century by Perceval de Cognetz.
-The family lived here for over 6 centuries.
+The family lived here for over 6 centuries in this estate.

 In the 18th Century the fortress was replaced by a beautiful Rennaissance chateau comprising a main building and two parallel wings.
 The chapel, which actually houses the campsite shop, was also built in the 18th century.